Alamvic/druid/README.md

 astInterpreter irBuilder: builder.
 ```

-This AST interpreter then receives as input a list of bytecodes to analize, it maps each bytecode to the routine to execute, obtains the AST and interprets each of the instructions of the AST using a visitor pattern.
+This AST interpreter then receives as input a list of bytecodes to analyze, it maps each bytecode to the routine to execute,
+obtains the AST and interprets each of the instructions of the AST using a visitor pattern.

 ```smalltalk
 astInterpreter interpretBytecode: #[76].